maelys-mcardle/transphobic-media/db/README.md

 **Note**: If `transPlayedByCis` or `transJokes` are `1`, so is this.

-### `showsTransphobia`: Is any transphobia shown on screen?
+### `showsTransphobia`: Are any transphobic acts shown on screen?

-Whether the media contains depictions of transphobia on screen.
-This includes transphobic physical aggression, transphobic jokes, or any other form of violence against trans/non-binary or otherwise gender variant individuals.
+Whether the media depicts any transphobic acts including in works that are supportive of trans/non-binary individuals.
+Transphobic acts is defined as physical aggression, verbal abuse including transphobic jokes, or any other form of violence against trans/non-binary individuals that might create an unpleasant experience for a trans/non-binary person watching.

 ```
 0: No transphobia shown on screen